 The applicant proposes to develop the property with a single-family residence and associated infrastructure on the shoreline of Hood Canal and Seabeck Bay.
-The original cabin and deck are very deteriorated and will be removed before construction.
+The subject property was previously cleared and developed with a single-family residence.
+The residence has been demolished; however, existing infrastructure is still present onsite.
+Existing infrastructure onsite includes a concrete building pad, paved site access/parking, concrete/rock retaining walls, a concrete bulkhead, and concrete stairways for access to the shoreline and up the steep slope of the site.
+In addition, a septic system, stormwater drainage system, and utilities were previously installed onsite.
 Because of the shallow configuration of this lot and confining inland slopes, the applicant cannot meet the required shoreline buffers and a shoreline variance is required to build.